xima-media/xm-goaccess/README.md

 When starting the project for the first time, an example database is imported that includes a page structure, some content elements and users.

-* Backend user: admin:changeme
+* Backend user:
+  * Username: admin
+  * Password: changeme
-* Frontend user: max@example.com:changeme
+* Frontend user:
+  * Username: max@example.com
+  * Password: changeme

 ## Project structure